-Never use the same seed on multiple running nano_node instances at the same time.
+Never use the same seed on multiple running nano node instances at the same time.

-- Multiple nano_nodes using the same seed can result in network race conditions that degrade performance for your personal accounts.
+- Multiple nano nodes using the same seed can result in network race conditions that degrade performance for your personal accounts.

-- In addition, Publishing transactions from two nodes with the same account at the same time may cause an account fork which requires a slower representative voting process.
+- In addition, publishing transactions from two nodes with the same account at the same time may cause an account fork which requires a slower representative voting process.

 - Similarly, if you are running a representative account on multiple nodes, they may publish conflicting votes, causing your representative to be ignored by the network.

 - Performance degradation in enterprise environments may be significant.

 Step 4 (Optional): Disable RPC control commands for more security¶